SonarLint for Visual Studio Code

 User Token can be generated using these pages:

 Connection Name is a friendly name for your connections.
-In case of multiple connections, it also acts as a
+In the case of multiple connections, it also acts as a

 In SonarLint for VSCode v3.6 and above, notifications can be enabled or disabled here, or from the UI while creating or editing the connection setting.
 Action buttons in the UI used to edit/delete existing, or create additional connections will be revealed when hovering over each connection (see next image).